 Anyway, here is the fine print for my little quest:

-- Countries with populations under 1,000,000 are generally excluded.
+- Countries with populations under 1,000,000 are generally excluded, unless food from that country happens to be available in NYC.
 Hey, I gotta draw the line somewhere… do you really think that I could find food from, say, Vatican City (population 800) or Tuvalu (population 10,000)?
-Really, both are sovereign countries and members of the real United Nations.

 - Countries do NOT have to be recognized officially by the United Nations to be included in the count.
 Dependent or disputed territories (Puerto Rico, Taiwan) are included in some cases.

-- Somebody from the country must be substantially involved in the preparation of the food, either as cook, chef, or restaurant owner–and the meals must be generally recognized as somewhat authentic.
+- Somebody from the country must be substantially involved in the preparation of the food, either as cook, chef, or restaurant owner — and the meals must be generally recognized as at least somewhat authentic.
 (So Mexican food prepared in a Chinese-owned and operated restaurant doesn’t count, and neither do American-style burritos, which are awfully tough to find in Mexico.)

 - Food should be reasonably cheap.
 Most people in most countries aren’t wealthy, and I’m looking for meals that your mother or grandmother might cook at home.
-(I hate overpriced, dainty, hypermodernized fusion bullsh*t made by pretentious chefs.
+(I’m not into overpriced, dainty, hypermodernized fusion nanobatch bullpoop made by pretentious chefs.
 Please feed me real food.)
-As a very general rule, meals should cost less than, say, $15 in a restaurant… and preferably less than $10.
+As a very general rule, meals should ideally cost less than, say, $15.

 - Food doesn’t have to be eaten in a restaurant.
 Food carts, vending trucks, bake sales, convenience stores, or your grandma’s kitchen (hint, hint) are all fair game.

 So that’s the story.
-If you or your momma or your grandma wants to invite me over for lunch (I’ll bring good beer/wine/liquor/chocolate!), contact me directly at email@example.com.
+If you or your momma or your grandma wants to invite me over for lunch (I’ll bring good beer/wine/liquor/chocolate!), contact me directly at firstname.lastname@example.org, especially if you might be able to offer hard-to-find cuisines.
 And if you want to learn more about me before inviting me to lunch, click here for a brief bio.